actions/cache/CACHING.md

 ### Limiting cache to only the current workflow/attempt

-Caches scoped to the particular workflow run id or run attempt can be stored and referred by using the run id/attempt
+Caches scoped to the particular workflow run id or run attempt can be stored and referred by using the run id/attempt.
+This is an effective way to have a short lived cache.

 ```yaml
     key: cache-${{ github.run_id }}-${{ github.run_attempt }}